qscat/qscat/docs/source/manual/tabs/about.rst

 Tab: About
 **********

-The :guilabel:`About Tab` allows you to see the current version of your QSCAT, check for updates, and see some useful links.
+The :guilabel:`About Tab` allows you to see the current version of QSCAT, check for updates, and access useful links.

 .. only:: html